SierraSupercomputer/SRBURN/README.md

     off also speeds up the code significantly.
 If disabled, the function will return an empty array for the states value

+    randIgn replaces random numbers with 0.5 when calculating deltas.
+This speeds up execution dramatically, and it'll probably get you the same results (or similar) as if not using it.

     mode is a string, specifying which of the three compute mode options to use for this simulation

+    wearRate is a decimal that is multiplied by all wear deltas, increasing this will speed up the sim, default value is 1 (This has weird behavior if over 1 right now, I don't know why yet...)

 OUTPUTS